Biden-Putin meeting in Geneva: Schedule, issues and everything you need to know

 BIDEN CALLS PUTIN A ‘WORTHY ADVERSARY’ AHEAD OF GENEVA SUMMIT

-Putin is expected to arrive in Geneva first, accompanied by foreign ministers and a translator.
+Putin arrived in Geneva first, around 12:28 p.m. local time, which is 6:28 a.m. on the East Coast and 3:28 a.m. on the West Coast, accompanied by foreign ministers and a translator.
 Biden will bring Secretary of State Antony Blinken, as well as a translator.
 Swiss President Guy Parmelin will greet the two leaders.

+After a photo op with the three leaders, the meeting is expected to get underway.

 Officials said "no meal is anticipated," but noted that "there will be some flexibility so leaders can take breaks."